 1 tub hot pink frosting

-In a large mixing bowl, combine the white cake mix and flour.
+Step 2: In a large bowl, combine the white cake mix and flour.

 You should have 18 – 20 cookies when you are done, but you need to have at least 12 to make the heart.

-Remove the cookies from the oven and let them cool completely on the baking sheet or a wire cooling rack.
+Step 6: Remove the cookies from the oven and let them cool completely on the baking sheet or a wire rack.

-Fill in the middle of your now-frosted cookie heart with Valentine’s conversation candy hearts from your local store (CVS and Walgreens should both carry them in January and February), and you’ve created your Heart-Shaped Cookie Wreath!
+Step 9: Fill in the middle of your entire wreath shape with Valentine’s conversation candy hearts from your local store and you’ve created your Heart-Shaped Cookie Wreath!

 Can I Use A Different Color Frosting?